MarijnMensinga/php-html-to-rtf-converter/README.md

-# basic-HTML-to-RTF-converter
+# A PHP HTML-to-RTF-converter
-Convert basic HTML output of TinyMCE to rtf with PHP
+_Convert basic HTML output of TinyMCE to RTF with PHP_

 Supported HTML:
 - Text styles